kqr/qweyboard/README.md

 impossible to type both T and H at the same time, since they both require different states of the J key.

-The Qweyboard solves this by substituting the letter combination "dh" at the start of a word for the much more common "th".
+   The Qweyboard solves this by substituting the letter combination "DH" at the start of a word for the much more common "TH".

 4. Another reason the Qweyboard may substitute a letter combination is simply for convenience.
 The letter combination "rp" is somewhat common at the end of a word, like in "chirp".
 However, actually pressing the R and the P key simultaneously requires you to strain your fingers quite a bit.
-We realise that the letter combination "kp" is much more rare, so we repurpose that: "kp" at the end of a word is replaced by "rp" – a much more convenient chord.
+We realise that the letter combination "kp" is much more rare, so we repurpose that: "KP" at the end of a word is replaced by "RP" – a much more convenient chord.

 5. The last reason to perform substitutions can be grammar.
 It's common for words to end in something like "de", as in "tide".
 By spelling, this is two
 syllables: "ti-de" or "tid-e".
 By sound, it's just one.
-The Qweyboard helps you add the "final e" by replacing the letter combination "df" with "de".
+The Qweyboard helps you add the "final e" by replacing the letter combination "DF" with "DE".

    The F key is so commonly used this way as a "final e" that this purpose is marked on the key in the images you have seen above.

    This can be made even more advanced when you target a specific language.
-The "ble" ending (as in "fallible", "culpable", "malleable") is common enough in English that an English language variant of the Qweyboard can let you type the "ble" ending by substituting the "bz" combination at the end of a word.
+The "ble" ending (as in "fallible", "culpable", "malleable") is common enough in English that an English language variant of the Qweyboard can let you type the "ble" ending by substituting the "BZ" combination at the end of a word.

 These are the most common cases that warrant substitutions.
 If you can come up with your own, you are of course free to use them by creating your own "language